 Pronounced “Sequel”, it stands for Structured Query Language, the standard format for commands that most database software understands.
-There are different dialects, since every program handles certain types of data differently, but the core commands are always the same.
+There are different dialects, since every Teacher Aide program handles certain types of data differently, but the core commands are always the same.
 ODBC uses SQL as the “Lingua Franca” to transfer information between databases.
 Currently accepted ANSI standard is SQL-92.

 A sequence of alphanumeric characters.